Moroccan Onions

 Besides Onions, What Else Are We Missing?

-If you're like me, onions so common in your kitchen that you rarely think to make them the star of the show instead of hard-working stagehands.
+If you're like me, onions are so common in your kitchen that you rarely think to make them the star of the show instead of hard-working stagehands.

 It all has me wondering what "else" we take for granted, what other foods might be as simple but as surprising as Moroccan Onions.
 What do you think?